 Draw your feelings is a great check-in activity for helping people express feelings for a retrospective meeting.
 Drawing enables people to express their emotions.
-Thus, it is a good starter before the main course activity, where the participants typically will write notes and verbalize things and actions for the given context.
+Thus, it is a good starter before the main course activity, where participants typically will write notes and verbalize things and actions for the given context.

-Running the activity
+Running the activity:

 - Write the following sentence on the canvas: “How do you feel?”

 Therefore, it is a great check-in activity, for two reasons: (1) allow the individual to first express feelings via drawings, before writing about it, and (2) make it visible about how the group is feeling before entering the main activity.